Wahesh/GlobalAzureBootcamp-2019/Lab2/README.md

   git push
 ```

-2. Browse to your Azure DevOps project
+2. Browse to your Azure DevOps project.

-3. Edit your Release pipeline
+3. Edit your Release pipeline.

 4. Add a new task Azure Resource ...

-5. Configure your task
+5. Configure your task.

-6. Save your pipeline and create a new release
+6. Save your pipeline and create a new release.

 You should now see a new resource in your resource group.